 Márquez had happy memories of growing up in Carúpano.
 In 2012, Venezuelan baseball author Alfonso Tusa wrote, “I can’t remember exactly whether it was in Sport Gráfico magazine or in a radio interview that I heard Gonzalo Márquez say that what he missed most from home were the arepas [a South American corn cake] with fresh mussels that were sold in the municipal market.”
 Márquez also enjoyed playing the guitar and painting on canvas.3

 Márquez developed his skills in amateur baseball with a club called Vigilantes.
-His professional baseball career began in the winter of 1965-66, when he joined the Caracas Leones.
+His professional baseball career began in the winter of 1965-66, when he joined the Caracas Leones after receiving an offer from club owners Pablo Morales and Óscar “El Negro” Prieto.
 The nation’s capital is about 250 miles west of Carúpano (as the crow flies).
-That team had a working agreement with the Athletics organization, then still based in Kansas City, so it’s not entirely certain whether the A’s noticed him with Caracas, or signed him first and assigned him to the Leones.
-At any rate, the man who signed him for Kansas City was Félix “Fellé” Delgado, the club’s Latin American regional scout.
+That team had a working agreement with the Athletics organization, then still based in Kansas City.
+As a result, Félix “Fellé” Delgado, the Latin American regional scout for the A’s. also signed him.
 He gave Márquez the nickname “Hurricane,” though Gonzalo never knew why.4